VirgilSecurity/virgil-sdk-x/docs/objectivec/get-started/encrypted-storage.md

 ![encrypted storage](/docs/objectivec/img/encrypted_storage_upload.png "Encrypt data")

-In order to encrypt data, the user must search for Virgil Cards at Virgil Services, where all Virgil Cards are saved.
+To encrypt data, the user must search for Virgil Cards at Virgil Services, where all Virgil Cards are saved.

 ```objectivec
 // search for Virgil Cards